 Getting in and out of Berlin

-Both airports can easily be reached via public transport.
+Both airports, BER and SXF, can easily be reached via public transport.
 Check out the Berlin public transport website BVG to search for connections.

 You can also catch many (international) trains at the central train station, located right in the middle of the city.